JaskRendix/satellite-groundstation/README.md

 # **Ground Station for Satellite Tracking**

-This repository documents the design and implementation of a complete **VHF/UHF satellite ground station** capable of automatically tracking Low Earth Orbit (LEO) satellites.
+This repository documents the design and implementation of a complete **VHF/UHF satellite ground station** capable of tracking Low Earth Orbit (LEO) satellites.
 The system includes:

 - a dual‑axis **rotator**